 Some Hunters in Hunter × Hunter "hunt" ancient ruins and artifacts instead of animals or people.
 Gon's father Ging earned recognition for his work in uncovering incredible archaeological finds.

 The Thief from Dan Hipp's Gyakushu is a great example of the trope.

 Fred Perry's Gold Digger is made of this trope, starring the Diggers sisters Gina and Brittany and Brianna, prime examples, as well as numerous archeologist rivals, allies, and even Gina Digger's students in adventure archeology.

 Rex Mason, who was transformed into Metamorpho by an artifact in an Egyptian tomb.

 The original Doctor Fate's father.
 Lot of superpowers in them tombs...

 Jared Stevens - who had a brief stint in the 90s as Fate - was a treasure hunter.

 This trend may have been due, in part, to the discovery of Tutankhamun's tomb in the 1920s.
-Egyptology was so popular in the 1920s and early 1930s that the Chrysler Building's architecture was modelled after ancient Egyptian designs.
+Egyptology was so popular in the 1920s and early 1930s that the Chrysler Building's architecture was modeled after ancient Egyptian designs.
 This carried over into The Golden Age of Comic Books, when many super-heroes got their start.

-Golden Age Hawkman was also an archaeologist, and it's been suggested that his civilian name, Carter Hall, was a deliberate Shout Out to Howard Carter, the discoverer of Tutankhamen's tomb.
+Golden Age Hawkman was also an archaeologist, and it's been suggested that his civilian name, Carter Hall, was a deliberate Shout-Out to Howard Carter, the discoverer of Tutankhamen's tomb.